paezha/University-AI-Panel/README.md

 obtained, preserved, and communicated with creativity, integrity, excellence, and quality.

+And so, what do AIs do that can advance the mission of the university?

 ## What do AIs do?

 At this point, we might as well ask “what do AIs *not* do”?